Confederate States of America: Devastation by 1865

 The economic losses affected everyone.
-Banks and insurance companies were mostly bankrupt.
+Most banks and insurance companies had gone bankrupt.
 Confederate currency and bonds were worthless.
 The billions of dollars invested in slaves vanished.
 Most debts were also left behind.
-Most farms were intact but most had lost their horses, mules and cattle; fences and barns were in disrepair.
+Most farms were intact but had lost their horses, mules, and cattle.
 Paskoff shows the loss of farm infrastructure was about the same whether or not fighting took place nearby.
-The loss of infrastructure and productive capacity meant that rural widows throughout the region faced not only the absence of able-bodied men, but a depleted stock of material resources that they could manage and operate themselves.
+The loss of infrastructure and productive capacity meant that rural widows throughout the region faced not only the absence of able-bodied men, but a depleted stock of material resources.
 During four years of warfare, disruption, and blockades, the South used up about half its capital stock.
-The North, by contrast, absorbed its material losses so effortlessly that it appeared richer at the end of the war than at the beginning.

 The rebuilding took years and was hindered by the low price of cotton after the war.
 Outside investment was essential, especially in railroads.
 One historian has summarized the collapse of the transportation infrastructure needed for economic recovery:

 Effect on women and families

 More than 250,000 Confederate soldiers died during the war.
 Some widows abandoned their family farms and merged into the households of relatives, or even became refugees living in camps with high rates of disease and death.
-In the Old South, being an "old maid" was something of an embarrassment to the woman and her family, but after the war, it became almost a norm.
+In the Old South, being an "old maid" was an embarrassment to the woman and her family, but after the war, it became almost a norm.
 Some women welcomed the freedom of not having to marry.
 Divorce, while never fully accepted, became more common.
 The concept of the "New Woman" emerged – she was self-sufficient and independent, and stood in sharp contrast to the "Southern Belle" of antebellum lore.